vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1011
 Real shyness is to shy away from shameful acts.
 The rest are like shyness of pretty women.
- NV
+ (N.V.K.
+Ashraf)
 Yes
 1012
 Food, clothing and the rest are common to all.
 Distinction comes from sensitivity to shame. *
- PS
+ (P.S.
+Sundaram)

 1013
 All souls abide in the body
 And the goodness called modesty in perfection.
- NV
+ (N.V.K.
+Ashraf)

 1014
 Is not modesty the jewel of the great,
-And without it a curse for their pride and demeanor? * SS, NV
+And without it a curse for their pride and demeanor? * (Satguru  Subramuniyaswami), (N.V.K.
+Ashraf)

 1015
 To the world, the sense of shame resides in them
 Who blush for their and others’ blame. *
- SB
+ ( Shuddhananda Bharatiar)

 1016
 The great would rather defend with modesty's barricade Than breach it to acquire the vast world. *
- SS
+ (Satguru  Subramuniyaswami)

 1017
 Men of honour give up life for honour’s sake,
 But never abandon honour to save life. *
- CR
+ (C. Rajagopalachari)
 Yes
 1018
 Virtue will shy away from one who does not shy away From what others shy from. *
- PS
+ (P.S.
+Sundaram)

 1019
 Lapse in manners injures the family,
 But every good is lost by lack of shame. *
- SB, PS
+ ( Shuddhananda Bharatiar), (P.S.
+Sundaram)

 1020
 The moves of those devoid of conscience
 Are like those of puppets moved by a string. *
- KK
+ (K. Kannan)
 Yes

 Notes:
 1011.
-An alternate translation given by JN will explain this better: “Sense of shame to harmful acts and the blushing of pretty faces in modesty, are not the same”.
+An alternate translation given by (J. Narayanaswamy) will explain this better: “Sense of shame to harmful acts and the blushing of pretty faces in modesty, are not the same”.
 1017.
 Compare with 962.
-“Those who desire fame with honour will not sacrifice honour for fame” – PS 1020.
+“Those who desire fame with honour will not sacrifice honour for fame” – (P.S.
+Sundaram) 1020.
 Compare with 1058.
-“Without beggars this vast scenic world would be a stage of puppets that come and go” - NV 103
+“Without beggars this vast scenic world would be a stage of puppets that come and go” - (N.V.K.
+Ashraf)
+103
 Social service
 Translators